Asking to Work from Home In Your Job

 - Determine how your working at home will be good for your employer.
 Many employers might be sympathetic to your long commute or childcare problems, but that's not why they'll let you work from home.
 The best way to get a boss to say, "yes" to telecommuting is to show what's in it for him.
 Telecommuting reduces the need for larger office space and resources (i.e. shared computers).
 Research has shown that telecommuting can save employers money on things like real estate, increased worker productivity, and reduced worker absence.

 - Anticipate objections your employer might have.
+Having an idea of your bosses concerns can help you come up with viable answers to make him feel more comfortable about a work-from-home arrangement.
 For example, he might say, "If I let you do it I'd have to let everyone work from home."
-An appropriate response would be that not everyone is paid paid the same or have the same perks, and telecommuting wouldn't be any different.
+An appropriate response would be that not everyone is paid the same or have the same perks, and telecommuting wouldn't be any different.
 Other concerns to consider are: 1) How will the employer know you're working?
 2) How will you report in?
 3) How will the employer or your colleagues connect with you if needed?
 4) What about child care?
 5) How will you keep company data safe?

 Step 3: Put Your Work from Home Proposal in Writing